spec-ed/pound-python-manual/ask_good_questions.rst

 application is supposed to do, it has a bug, and the user asks in #python for help.

-Unfortunately, there are uncountable applications written in Python, some better than others.
+Unfortunately, there are an unknowable number of applications written in Python, some better than others.
 It is impossible for a small group of helpers to provide help for applications that are buggy, close source, sufficiently ancient, or sufficiently complex.
 The goal of #python is to help people write better code.
 We don't have the resources to fix everyones bugs for them.

 Recommended Reading
 *******************